Beautiful Girls (Sean Kingston song): Chart performance

-The song benefited from extensive airplay before its digital release, reaching as high as number 17 on the Hot 100.
-On July 24, "Beautiful Girls" was accidentally leaked onto the US iTunes Store, two days before the planned release date.
 The week after the song's digital release it hit number one on Billboard's Hot Digital Songs, debuting with 260,000 downloads in its first week (the second highest digital sales for a new song of 2007, only behind Rihanna's "Umbrella").
-Kingston became the first artist born within the 1990s to top the Hot 100, beating rapper Soulja Boy Tell 'Em to it by six weeks.
-It has also gone on to occupy the top spot on the US Hot 100 Airplay and the Canadian Hot 100.
-It remained on top of the UK Singles Chart for four weeks before being knocked off by the Sugababes' first single from their fifth studio album Change, "About You Now".
+Kingston became the first artist born in the 1990s to top the Hot 100.
+It has also occupied the top spot on the US Hot 100 Airplay and the Canadian Hot 100.
+It remained on top of the UK Singles Chart for four weeks.
 The song ended 2007 as the year's 15th biggest-selling single in the UK.
-On the official ARIA charts in Australia, it debuted at number one but fell to number two the following week when Delta Goodrem's comeback single took the top spot.
-"Beautiful Girls" returned the next week and remained for a month before being replaced by Timbaland's "The Way I Are".
+On the ARIA charts in Australia, it debuted at number one.